Job prospects Support Services Assistant - Medical in Nova Scotia

 You can also look at this data on a map.
 Go to LMI Explore

-We expect that the labour supply and demand for Nurse aides, orderlies and patient service associates (NOC 3413) will be balanced in Canada over the next 10 years.
+We expect that there will be a labour SHORTAGE for Nurse aides, orderlies and patient service associates (NOC 3413) in Canada over the next 10 years.

 - Date modified: